n2ic/n1mm-callsign-tts/README.md

 * The head-silence augmentation is what eliminates the tiny onset artifact on contest phrases without adding any runtime delay.
 * Always persist `/cache` to your mounted volume before training so logs & checkpoints survive restarts.

-If you want a one-liner **Start Command** variant later that automates the `/cache` link, metadata normalization, preprocessing, training, and TensorBoard, I can add it as a separate section.